SHRoot92/Zuma_ksu_workflow/README.md

-# Wild Kernels for Android
+# Sultan Kernels for Cheetah

 ## Your warranty is no longer valid!